fontforge/fontforge.github.io/en-US/about/faq.md

 example "ITC New Century Schoolbook" would probably be the family name.

 "Base Filename" isn't really a name associated with the font itself.
-It's just there to make your life easier when using fontforge.
+It's just there to make your life easier when using FontForge.
 When you generate a font, ff will pick a default filename for you (you can always change it, of course, but it is handy if the default name is the one you want to use).